Rick-Man-God/wiki-official/linux-tutoria.md

 ```

- Once you are logged in you will start the installation of dependencies for your Elastic node to compile
+ Once you are logged in you will start the installation of dependencies for your XEL node to compile

 ```text